veragak/r-data-wrangling-practice/Assignment06_Bikes/README.md

 ## Files in This Folder
 - `Assignment6_analysis.Rmd`: Full reproducible RMarkdown solution |
 - `Assignment6b_analysis.pdf`: Rendered PDF version of the assignment |
-- `Bikes_Washington.csv`: Dataset used throughout the analysis found in data/ folder outside
+- The dataset used in this project cannot be shared due to course policies.
 - `README.md`: Documentation for the project

 ---